Dominicp16/Schwimmble/README.md

 TT: adds a tooltip to the selected text (shows a message when you hover over the text)

-CC: gives a custom cursor to the selected text (changes your cursor when you hover over the text, you can choose one of <a href="https://www.w3schools.com/cssref/pr_class_cursor.php">these (except 'url' and including 'vertical-text'</a>, or choose a custom schwimmble cursor (default-custom, pointer-custom, threat)
+CC: gives a custom cursor to the selected text (changes your cursor when you hover over the text, you can choose one of <a href="https://www.w3schools.com/cssref/pr_class_cursor.php">these (except 'url' and including 'vertical-text'</a>, or choose a custom schwimmble cursor (default-custom, pointer-custom, threat, adoring)

 USR: the resulting tag acts as the username section of Schwimmble messages, so you can apply formatting to the username